dan-lee76/mini-projects/Misc-SHSVSCode/README.md

 The script automatically launches VSCode with the injection to make it work properly.
 All current user settings should be maintained.
 It installs an instance of PowerShell to enable a programmer to execute their code when required instead of using idle.

 ## Support
+This script is designed to work at SHS and is not guaranteed to work.
 Any issues contact: [contact@danlee.uk](mailto:contact@danlee.uk)

 *Source code coming soon*